by-jp/www.byjp.me/content/bookmarks/bullshit-not-hallucination.md

   bookmark:
     url: https://link.springer.com/article/10.1007/s10676-024-09775-5
     type: entry
-    name: ChatGPT is Bullshit (from Ethics and Information Technology)
+    name: Ethics and Information Technology
     summary: 'Ethics and Information Technology - Recently, there has been considerable interest in large language models: machine learning systems which produce human-like text and dialogue.
 Applications of...'